Current methodologies won't create the future

-Our R&D includes provisions for automatically generating agents known as "genies" and automatically evolving them within their environments.
-We use genetic algorithms to both produce and breed new generations of genies.
+Our R&D includes provisions for automatically generating the Genie Agents and automatically evolving them within their environments.
+We use genetic algorithms to both produce and breed new generations of Genies.
 The result is a powerful platform that can provide solutions to any data-driven problem, in any problem domain.

 Genie Technical Overview

-The Genie Cognitive Computing Platform™ (“Genie”) is the convergence of General Artificial Intelligence, Big Data, Deep Learning, and Evolving Algorithms.
-Genie is Cognitive Computing that doesn't require modeling the data or knowledge engineering, so it continues learning and adapting in real-time.
+The Genie is the convergence of Artificial General Intelligence, Big Data, Deep Learning, and Evolving Algorithms.
+It is Cognitive Computing that doesn't require modeling the data or knowledge engineering, so it continues learning and adapting in real-time.
 Its Cognitive Processor works for any problem domain without re-coding.

 Genie’s proprietary cognitive computing model uses insights from nature to address extreme complexity.
 Even using all the world's best minds, there are more problems, each with its own complexities and nuances, than could be manually solved and converted to programs.
 Nature solves this problem through evolution.
 Good solutions breed to produce new solutions, with poor ones becoming extinct and better solutions surviving.

-A specific custom Genie solution is called a “genie”.
-The behavior of a genie is controlled by its “DNA” which evolve via genetic algorithms to better suit the genie's environment.
-Genies mutate and breed with other genies to produce more powerful offspring until a desired behavior is obtained.
+A specific custom agent solution is called a “Genie”.
+The behavior of a Genie is controlled by its “DNA” which evolve via genetic algorithms to better suit the genie's environment.
+They mutate and breed with other Genies to produce more powerful offspring until a desired behavior is obtained.

-Genie’s simple API – compatible with numerous languages and development tools – makes it easy to create a genie, add its intelligence to virtually any application, and begin reaping the machine intelligence rewards.
-The application provides a genie with data, and genie returns knowledge, decisions, recommendations, and actions.
+Genie’s simple API – compatible with numerous languages and development tools – makes it easy to create a Genie, add its intelligence to virtually any application, and begin reaping the machine intelligence rewards.
+The application provides the Genie with data, and genie returns knowledge, decisions, recommendations, and actions.

 Unlike other AI solutions, Genie supports both text-based and vector-based data, and doesn't require converting one into the other!
 When a developer's app is ready for classification, pattern recognition, predictions, anomaly detection, or decision support, they simply copy-and-paste the genie's interface URL into their application and use Genie's simple API calls.
 The mess and complexity of machine intelligence has been distilled to five API calls.

-Bottles also provide a facility for users to upload existing data to the cloud to test, train, or refine genie behavior, and a “Live Interface” to interact with the running genie and query it using its web interface.
-If desired, a genie's output behavior can be refined or trained with rewards and punishment.
+Bottles also provide a facility for users to upload existing data to the cloud to test, train, or refine Genie behavior, and a “Live Interface” to interact with the running Genie and query it using its web interface.
+If desired, its output behavior can be refined or trained with rewards and punishment.
 Training can be pre-deployment or inherent in post-deployment operation, so that

 With Genie’s standardized inputs and outputs, genies can be mixed and mashed with other genies to create more robust and more complex solutions.
 All genies are compatible with all other genies, allowing crowd-sourced or “swarm” solutions.